OpenBioMaps/documentation/official_docs/en/user_interface.rst

 Registration
 ------------
-Registration requires an invitation, which can be requested via the form available from the registration page.
+Registration requires an invitation, which can be requested via the form available on the registration page.
 In addition, depending on your project settings, it is also possible to register using Google or another OpenID-based registration.

 Profile page
 ============